rladstaetter/LogoRRR/README.md

 Try it out!

 ### Windows

-You have to enter following command in a Visual Studio Developer console (download and setup VisualStudio, GraalVM and Maven as well):
+To setup your Windows development environment, you have to perform following steps:

+- Visual Studio 2019 (Community Edition should suffice, tested with Visual Studio Professional)
+- GraalVM in a recent version (at least [21.1.0](https://github.com/graalvm/graalvm-ce-builds/releases/tag/vm-21.1.0)), for the moment stick to JDK 11 based version
+- put GraalVM in your Path
+- As Administrator, execute 'gu install native-image' in a 'x64 Native Tools command prompt' - which will be available if you have Visual Studio installed.
+- for normal compilation, you don't need administrator rights.

+After setting `graalvm.home` in the main pom.xml to your GraalVM Installation directory all you have to do to get to a binary is:

      mvn clean package